denisyukphp/throttler/docs/index.md

 ### Weighted round-robin

 Weighted round-robin is a modification of the round-robin strategy, where each node is assigned a weight that determines its priority or frequency of selection in the distribution cycle.
-Use [Orangesoft\Throttler\WeightedRoundRobinThrottler](../src/WeightedRoundRobinThrottler.php) as below:
+Use [Orangesoft\Throttler\WeightedRoundRobinThrottler](../src/WeightedRoundRobinThrottler.php) as shown below:

 ```php
 <?php